The Paul Law Firm P.C.

 Understanding Maritime Law

-Maritime injury claims differ significantly from land-based workplace claims.
-Depending on your job duties and where the injury occurred, you may be covered by:
+Maritime injury claims differ significantly from land-based workplace injury claims.
+Depending on your job duties and where the injury occurred, coverage may fall under:

 • The Jones Act (for seamen)